sierracircle/livecode-gedit-lang/README.md

 ##INSTALL:

-1. sudo cp livecode.lang /usr/share/gtksourceview-3.0/language-specs/
+1. sudo cp livecode.lang /usr/share/gtksourceview-4/language-specs/
-2. sudo chmod 644 /usr/share/gtksourceview-3.0/language-specs/livecode.lang
+2. sudo chmod 644 /usr/share/gtksourceview-4/language-specs/livecode.lang

+(if you are using an older version of gedit you may need to put it into /usr/share/gtksourceview-3.0/language-specs/ )